Polish utility Tauron's green shift to start with gas

 Straczynski said that a planned spinoff of coal assets from state-run utilities was a condition for Tauron to continue investment for the long term.

-Before he joined Tauron, Straczynski was chief financial officer at Poland’s biggest power group PGE.
+Before he joined Tauron, Straczynski was chief financial officer at Poland's biggest power group PGE (PGE.WA).
 He said that currently there are no talks over a potential merger of the two groups.

 "Maybe, at some point in future, it would be worth starting such discussions," he said.